boaz-baekjoon/baekjoon-discord-bot/README.md

 RDS_USER=
 RDS_PASSWORD=
 RDS_DB=
+BASE_URL=   #You need to create your own model server and put its address
 ```
 - Type `npm test` to test the connection with your RDS
 - Type `npm start` to start the bot